MASN: Other programming

+In addition to nationally distributed college sports events, MASN carries other national programming including golf, outdoor programs, horse racing, and poker.

+In 2025, MASN began airing games featuring the Minor League affiliates of the Nationals and Orioles, specificially the Norfolk Tides, Rochester Red Wings, Fredericksburg Nationals, Delmarva Shorebirds, Wilmington Blue Rocks and Aberdeen IronBirds.

 Former programming

 Baltimore Ravens

 From 2006 to 2009, MASN served as the official regional cable broadcaster of the NFL's Baltimore Ravens, televising the team's preseason games, as well as nightly airings of team-related programming (including Ravens Xtra, 1 Winning Drive, The John Harbaugh Show, Ravens Report, Game Plan and Purple Passion) and original live post-game shows during the regular season.

 Other services

 MASN2

 The network also has a companion channel, MASN2, that airs overflow games in order to accommodate both baseball teams' schedules.

 High definition

 MASNHD is a high definition simulcast feed of MASN, which broadcasts in the 1080i resolution format.
 MASN announced that it would launch a full-time HD feed on September 16, 2008, and televise 200 Major League Baseball games in HD in 2009.
 Since 2010, MASN and MASN2 have televised every Orioles and Nationals game not aired on national television in high definition.
-In 2012, all sports telecasts on the network began to be letterboxed on the network's standard definition feed via the #10 Active Format Description tag format, with graphics framed for 16:9 widescreen displays rather than the 4:3 safe area; games produced by MASN on WDCW and WJZ-TV utilize 4:3-optimized graphics to accommodate standard definition viewers.
+In 2012, all sports telecasts on the network began to be letterboxed on the network's standard definition feed via the No. 10 Active Format Description tag format, with graphics framed for 16:9 widescreen displays rather than the 4:3 safe area; games produced by MASN on WDCW and WJZ-TV utilize 4:3-optimized graphics to accommodate standard definition viewers.